johnycage/legalscribal/biz-templates/employment_agreement.md

 This Agreement shall be governed by and construed in accordance with the laws of India.
 12. NOTICES
 a)	Any notice or other communication required or which may be given hereunder shall be in writing.
 b)	Dispute Resolution and Jurisdiction: The Parties agree to first mediate any disputes or claims between them in good faith and resolve the disputes amicably and share the cost of mediation equally.
 In the event that mediation fails, any claim arising out of or relating to this Agreement shall be resolved by reference to the court of competent jurisdiction over the subject matter of the dispute.
-The Parties hereby agree to submit themselves to the exclusive jurisdiction of the courts in ________, India.
+The Parties hereby agree to submit themselves to the exclusive jurisdiction of the courts in Mumbai, Maharashtra, India.

 IN WITNESS WHEREOF the parties hereto have executed this Agreement on the date first set out above: